Sign up below to view device data and get your trial account.

 Viewport is the visible part on the user’s screen which can be used for displaying online content in the browser.
 There is also the "viewport" HTML tag which allows web developers to signal to the browser how to treat the page’s dimensions and scale within the viewport.

 Websites without the viewport tag, which aren’t using adaptive web design, are displayed on mobile in exactly the same way as they are displayed on desktop or laptop screens which have much bigger viewport sizes than phones.
-As a result, they require zooming and horizontal scrolling which is one of the mobile-friendly fails reported by mobiReady and the Google’s mobile-friendly test.
+As a result, they require zooming and horizontal scrolling which is one of the mobile-friendly fails reported by mobiReady (now discontinued) and the Google’s mobile-friendly test.

 It's important to know that viewport size is provided in virtual or CSS pixels which differ from what device manufacturers list in smartphone specifications.
 For high-res phones, such as Samsung Galaxy S8 and iPhone 7, what the browser counts as 1 pixel contains more than 1 physical pixel of the screen.
 An example of this is the iPhone Retina display which has 4 physical pixels squared within every virtual pixel.
 Only for some older phones with low-res screens, 1 virtual pixel may equal 1 physical pixel.